- Sydney

 Burger Rebellion

 Smack bang in the middle of town, Burger Rebellion is the local go-to for a delicious burger.
-Here you can swing either way – go all-in with the healthy chickpea, red lentil and quinoa burgers with a side of rocket and red chilli slaw.
+Here you can swing either way – go all-in with the falafel burger with, beetroot pesto, herb and apple slaw, sesame yogurt and pickles.
 Or, opt for a juicy Southern Fried Chicken burger with a side of loaded chilli cheese fries.
 Either way, you can't go wrong.

 14/6 Clarence Street, Port Macquarie